-- 18.1 All accidents, however small, will be investigated by the Support Services Manager, and outcomes recorded. - 18.2 After an investigation takes place, a risk assessment will be carried out, or the existing assessment amended, to avoid reoccurrence of the accident. - 18.3 The Support Services Manager will undertake periodic evaluations of all reported incidents.
+- 18.1 All accidents, however small, will be investigated by the Headteacher/Principal or where applicable, the SSM and outcomes are recorded via the Trust's Health and Safety Investigation Report template. - 18.2 After an investigation takes place, a risk assessment will be carried out, or the existing assessment amended, to avoid reoccurrence of the accident. - 18.3 The TOM will undertake periodic evaluations of all reported incidents.
 They will then identify patterns and trends in order to take corrective action and minimise the reoccurrence of any incident/illness.
-All evaluations will be reported to the Trust Operations Manager.